 - South China Botanical Garden.

 A new Airport North metro station will soon provide additional train options into the city and its suburbs.

-Guangzhou First Class Deals or Hong Kong Flights?
+Guangzhou Business Class Deals or Hong Kong Flights?

 While Guangzhou’s international airport is one of China’s most-traveled, nearby Hong Kong airport is also a good alternative.
 Hong Kong International Airport is only 70 miles from Guangzhou, and it’s the world’s eighth busiest airport.

 As a slightly busier airport than Guangzhou, Hong Kong travelers enjoy more route options when traveling to Guangzhou.
 Travelers can choose nonstop flights between Hong Kong and several North American cities, including New York, Chicago, Los Angeles, San Francisco and Seattle.
 Flights with one or more stops are available from dozens of U.S. airports.

 Once travelers reach Hong Kong, getting to Guangzhou is simple using China’s Guangzhou-Hong Kong Train.
 Twelve trains run between the two cities daily.
 The trip currently takes about two hours, but the country’s new high-speed trains are nearly complete.
 Beginning in 2018, these bullet trains will make the trip between Guangzhou and Hong Kong in about 45 minutes.
 High-speed trains will stop en route between the two cities in Shenzhen.

 Many of the city’s most treasured historical and cultural landmarks are located in Guangzhou’s Yuexiu district.
 Yuexiu dates back to the city’s origin in 214 C.E., and it’s the birthplace of what Westerners consider Cantonese culture.
 Located in the heart of the city, ground transportation to and around the district is plentiful.